 Skip to content

-Connect to a uniquely vibrant community within an art, design, and architecture school centered in Brooklyn as you explore the ways media shape our views on culture, society, and politics.
-Blend critical theory with practical skills to examine media’s effects on power dynamics, inequality, and diversity locally and globally.
+Be part of a uniquely innovative community within an art, design, and architecture school centered in Brooklyn as you explore the ever-changing landscape of contemporary media and how it interacts with culture and society.
+Blend critical theory with creative skills to reflect on the media’s effects on economy, race, gender, and politics.

 Media Studies word cloud (white background)